Rhayner

-Rhayner Santos Nascimento (born 5 September 1990), simply known as Rhayner, is a Brazilian professional footballer who plays as an attacking midfielder for Sanfrecce Hiroshima in the J1 League on loan from Tombense.
+Rhayner Santos Nascimento (born 5 September 1990), simply known as Rhayner, is a Brazilian professional footballer who plays as an attacking midfielder for CSA on loan from Tombense.

 Career

 Rhayner started his professional career Grêmio Prudente where he left in the beginning of 2011.

 On 15 May 2011, he joined the Brazilian Série A side Figueirense on a free transfer from Grêmio Barueri/Prudente, in Figueirense, he played 24 games total scoring 1 goal.
 In 2012, he tried his luck in São Paulo state championship on Linense, a local club.
 Also in 2012 Rhayner signed for Náutico, there he played 34 games and he made one goal!
 For the 2013 season he signed for Brazilian champion Fluminense.

-Tombense

 In March 2019, he joined Sanfrecce Hiroshima on loan until December 2019.